Water Jobs

 • Successful applicants must provide proof of qualifications.

-Business Unit: Water Services Location: 625 25 Avenue SE
+Business Unit: Capital Priorities and Investment Location: 625 25 Avenue SE

-Days of Work: This position works a 5 day work week with 1 day off in a 3 week cycle.
+Days of Work: This position works a 5 day work week earning 1 day off in a 3 week cycle.

 Apply online at www.calgary.ca/careers